 Veteran Advocacy Project

-The Veteran Advocacy Project provides legal representation to low-income veterans, with a focus on those living with PTSD, substance abuse problems, and Traumatic Brain Injury.
-When these veterans face legal challenges, such as eviction or an improper termination of food stamps, it dramatically increases the risk that they will spiral further into illness, become homeless, or commit suicide.
-The Veteran Advocacy Project intervenes before veterans reach the breaking point by ensuring their access to housing, health care, and income.
+Most of our nation's veterans make a successful transition back to civilian life, but it is not always easy.
+The VA's records indicate that 22 veterans commit suicide each day.
+An estimated 30% of our troops come home with Post Traumatic Stress Disorder and countless servicemembers struggle with Traumatic Brain Injuries, depression, and substance abuse.
+When these veterans face legal challenges, such as eviction or an improper termination of benefits, it dramatically increases the risk that they will spiral further into illness, become homeless, or commit suicide.
+VAP intervenes before veterans reach the breaking point by ensuring their access to housing, health care, and income.

 - Excellent organizational and time-management skills;